Lady Barn House School: 1873–1904

 Lady Barn opened with nine pupils attracted by an advert placed by "Mr and Mrs Herford".
 For a considerable period its future was tenuous, nevertheless, a kindergarten was added for children under six years in 1878.
-Mrs Herford died in 1880, but Williammarried again to an experienced headteacher Louisa Carbutt.
+Mrs Herford died in 1880, but William married again to an experienced headteacher Louisa Carbutt.
 In its early years Fallowfield formed part of Withington (from 1894 administered by the Withington Urban District Council) but was absorbed into the city of Manchester in 1904.
 By the year 1904, the roll revealed a school of about seventy boys and girls.
 One of the controversial but cardinal principles of the school was its active promotion of co-education.
 Many of the educational experts of the time disagreed with the concepts of boys and girls being educated together; but Miss Herford stated in the early 20th century “that the presence of boys and girls in every class has been a stimulus to good work in both teacher and taught”.
 It was at a meeting held in the drawing room of Lady Barn that it was decided to found Withington Girls' School (founded 1890).